HozielMaverick/HozielMaverick.github.io/AERO520.md

 [**Click here to see RFP**](RFP.pdf)

+### Report 1 - Initial Weight Sizing

 The first phase of the project concentrated on preliminary weight sizing.
 Key aircraft weight parameters were estimated and iteratively refined to ensure alignment with performance requirements while maintaining compliance with the RFP specifications.
-This initial sizing process established the baseline configuration and provided the foundation for subsequent aerodynamic, performance, and systems analyses. it can be found by clicking on the link below:
+This initial sizing process established the baseline configuration and provided the foundation for subsequent aerodynamic, performance, and systems analyses.
+It can be found by clicking on the link below.

-**Report 1 - Initial weight sizing**

 [**Open Report 1**](AERO520_REPORT1.pdf)